MicrosoftDocs/cpp-docs/docs/ide/visualize-macro-expansion.md

 ---
 title: "Visualize C/C++ macro expansion"
-description: "Learn how to use Visual Studio to visualize C/C++ macro expansion." ms.date: 02/01/2024 ms.topic: "how-to"
+description: "Learn how to use Visual Studio to visualize C/C++ macro expansion." ms.date: 02/02/2024 ms.topic: "how-to"
 f1_keywords: ["macro expansion", "macro visualization"]
 helpviewer_keywords: ["macro expansion", "macro visualization"]
 ---
 # Visualize C/C++ macro expansion

 Long macros can be difficult to read.
-Visual Studio can now expand C and C++ macros, one step at a time, to make them easier to understand.
-You can copy the expanded macro if you want.
+Visual Studio can now expand C and C++ macros: you can get a copy on the clipboard of what the expanded macro will look like, replace the macro inline with its expansion, and step-by-step expand a macro so you can see what it looks like at each stage of expansion.
 This article allows you to experiment with these features.

 ## Prerequisites